About Rosslyn Chapel

 'It came into his mind to build a house for God's service, of most curious work, the which that it might be done with greater glory and splendour, he caused artificers to be brought from other regions and foreign kingdoms and caused daily to be abundance of all kinds of workmen present as masons, carpenters, smiths, barrowmen and quarriers.....'

 Father Hay, author of A Genealogie of the Saintclaires of Rosslyn, describes the start of Sir William St Clair's plan.

 Rosslyn Chapel was founded in 1446 as a place of worship and services continue to be held here weekly.
 The Chapel has also been a popular destination for visitors for generations.
-By the late 18th-century, it was starting to appear on popular itineraries and its popularity greatly increased after the publication of Dan Brown's novel, The Da Vinci Code, in 2003.
+By the late 18th-century, it was starting to appear on itineraries and its profile greatly increased after the publication of Dan Brown's novel, The Da Vinci Code, in 2003, and the subsequent film.

 The Chapel is still family-owned.
 Its owner, the Earl of Rosslyn, is a Trustee of the Rosslyn Chapel Trust, which was established in 1995 to care for the Chapel and oversee its conservation and public access.
 The Trustees run the charity through a Management Committee, under the chairmanship of the Countess of Rosslyn, who is also a Trustee.
 Other members of the committee are volunteers with relevant skills and experience.

 Executive management is delegated to the Director, Ian Gardner (pictured right with Lady Rosslyn), who reports to the Management Committee and leads a team of full-time and part-time staff.

 Rosslyn Chapel Trust is a registered Scottish charity, number SC024324, and a company limited by guarantee, number SC161958.

 Highly commended at the Royal Incorporation of Architects in Scotland Awards, 2013